-Senior Angel volunteers
+Senior Angels volunteers

 The administrative office is open Monday-Friday, 8:30am-5pm.
 Volunteer opportunities are available throughout the week and day.

-Senior Angels is for
+Senior Angels is for:

 Anyone who wants to volunteer their time and talent.
 Many opportunities are available for families.
 For school-aged children, Senior Angels can be a great way to fulfill community service requirements.
 Projects can be a fantastic corporate team building experience as well.